I’m a born optimist.

 As always, give me a shout if you have any questions at all and if you want to know how you can incorporate eccentric exercises into your training programme for pole, check out my book – Strength and Conditioning for Pole – which is available now in hard copy or as a downloadable ebook.

 Questions?
-Just ask! + Please tag me on social media with your Ayesha wins – I love to celebrate with you all!
+Just ask! + Please tag me on social media with your training wins – I love to celebrate with you all!
 I’m on insta @ptthepole and Facebook @thepolept

 Content on this website is provided for educational/informational purposes only.
 It is not a substitute for professional medical advice.
 You should consult your Doctor or Health Care Professional before doing any exercises or fitness programs to determine if they are right for your needs.